-MTH GP60M DIESEL ENGINE OPERATING INSTRUCTIONS
+MTH FM TRAINMASTER DIESEL ENGINE OPERATING INSTRUCTIONS

-Thank you for purchasing the MTH Electric Trains GP60M diesel locomotive.
-This /4" scale reproduction of the famous GP60M locomotive measures over 15" in length and weighs almost 5 pounds.
+Thank you for purchasing the MTH Electric Trains FM Trainmaster diesel locomotive.
+This /4" scale reproduction of the famous FM Trainmaster locomotive measures over 18" in length and weighs almost 6 pounds.
 Despite its scale size, the locomotive is capable of operating on O-31 3-rail track with any compatible AC transformer, (see page 34 for a complete list of compatible transformers and wiring instructions) and is completely compatible with most other 3-rail locomotives, rolling stock and accessories.

 The locomotive is equipped with several deluxe features that are simple and fun to operate.
 Each feature is described among the following pages which should be read before the engine is operated.
 For those of you who can't wait to get started, the Quick Start Operating Instructions, found on page 3, should be read so that you understand the basics of the operating system.
-Those features marked for 2 and 3-rail engines are available in both types of engines.
-Features not marked as such are only available in the 3-rail version.